Welcome to my living room. Thank you for stopping by.

 My backyard is a vast garden set amid the mountains and hills of New York City's buildings.
 The garden's flowers, her people, are of many colors, shapes and textures: each distinct and inherent, their lives and their stories essential to the enrichment of the soil.
 Songs to New York is a fictional collection of ten such stories: everyday people who experience extraordinary uplifting events effecting change in the city, community and within themselves.

-This is my second published work, my first being The Geyser Girl of Yellowstone Park, a novel on man's edification through nature's examples.
+This is my second work published by Black Rose Writing; my first being The Geyser Girl of Yellowstone Park, a novel on man's edification through nature's examples.
 For further information, please see the page entitled: "The Geyser Girl of Yellowstone Park."

 Manhattan born, spending my first two (as in formative) years in Jackson Heights, Queens, before moving upstate, I returned to my roots in 1991.
 November 15, 2017 marked the twentieth anniversary in our current Brooklyn railroad apartment beneath the J train.
 Many of the stories in Songs to New York are based on real-life experiences which I expanded into the realm of the miraculous (or did I?).